 The use of control rods in the Chernobyl disaster were a key point for the events that occurred.
 It was said that "not even the Premier of the Soviet Union is authorized to run with less than 30 rods!", however during the events of the disaster, only about 6 - 8 control rods were inside of the core.

 As mentioned prior, light water is used as the coolant and the working fluid.
 It acts to keep the fuel relatively cool, and to boil to steam and spin the plant's turbines.
 It operates in two loops as seen in Figure 3 to the right.

-Each of the two loops has two steam drums, where steam from the heated coolant is fed to the turbine to produce electricity in the generator.
+Each of the two loops has two steam drums (orange circle).
+This is where the steam from the heated coolant is fed to the turbine to produce electricity in the generator.
 Each loop has a turbine that it feeds steam to.
 The steam is then condensed and fed back through as coolant.

 The void coefficient in the RBMK is positive.
-What this means is that when there is an increase of steam in the core - aka a "void" of neutron-absorbing water - the reactivity of the reactor will increase.
+What this means is that when there is an increase of steam in the core—aka a "void" of neutron-absorbing water—the reactivity of the reactor will increase.
 In contrast, a reactor with a negative void coefficient will decrease in reactivity, as seen in most Western reactors.
-This happens because the water acts as both coolant and moderator in these, so when there are voids present there is a correspondingly less amount of moderator which balances or reduces the power output.
+This happens because the water acts as both the coolant and moderator so when there are voids present, there is a correspondingly less amount of moderator which balances or reduces the power output.

 This positive coefficient was another key aspect of the RBMK in reactor unit 4 of the Chernobyl power plant.
 In the events of the accident, the excess production of steam (meaning an increase of voids) caused the void coefficient to become unsafely large.
 When the power began to increase, even more steam was produced, which in turn led to an increase in power.
 This led the reactor to produce over 100x its rated power output, causing extreme temperatures and pressures inside the core, and causing failure.